Looking to drive more attendance at your next event? Welcome to the most comprehensive guide to increasing event ticket sales on the web.

 The stage is set, the speakers are prepped, your staff is ready—but if you can't get enough bodies to your event, it's all for naught.

 We're all too aware of this challenge that event marketers and professionals face.
-That's why we pored over our archives of interviews with seasoned event marketers and scoured through our most popular resources in order to compile tips for increasing event ticket sales and registrations through a variety of panels.
+That's why we pored over our archives of interviews with seasoned event marketers and scoured through our most popular resources in order to compile tips for increasing event ticket sales and registrations through a variety of channels.

 No, we don't think any one of these channels can help you achieve "the thing".
 But our hope is that you'll discover the right combination of tactics for making your full-house wish a reality.